 - Keep It Simple.
 Be explicit with explaining your charity or cause, needs, and requests up-front, and reiterate in the closing of your year-end giving letter.
 People often read only the opening and closing paragraphs in letters and decide whether or not to give based on that reading.

 - Be Positive!
 Don’t request donations due to negative cash flow at the end of the year.
 Donors are motivated to change the world through positive contributions and gifts to help your organization accomplish its goals, not as a financial rescue mission.

 - Make it Easy to Donate.
 Include a link to your online donations website so people can easily make financial contributions.
 Also, include a reply slip and a self-addressed envelope for those who prefer to mail donations.

 - Tell Your Story.
 People are motivated emotionally to give.
 Offer them a story of your impact or work that they cannot resist.
 Make it warm and fuzzy!

 - Follow the Basics for Easy Reading.
 Be sure to utilize white space by using bullet points and no long paragraphs.
 Call out important information with bold fonts.

-What to Include in Your End of Year Fundraising Letter
+What to Include in an End-of-Year Fundraising Letter

-- Introduce yourself, your organization and the cause for which you are raising funds.
-Also mention how you intend to raise funds and where the proceeds will go.
+- Introduce yourself, your organization, and the cause for raising funds.
+Also, mention how you intend to raise funds and where the proceeds will go.

 - Tell a story about what your organization has accomplished this year – something that will be remembered and make an impact.
-Often quotes from those effected help here.
+Often, quotes from those affected can help here.

 - Don’t forget to make a strong ask and provide easy ways for the donor to give.
 Creating suggested donation amounts with a tangible result or impact is a good idea to guide donors in the right direction.